opendr-eu/opendr/projects/python/perception/object_detection_2d/nanodet/README.md

     Example usage:
    `python3 train_demo.py --model m --dataset coco --data-root /path/to/coco_dataset`

+5. export_c_compatible_network.py: A simple example to export any model to be used with C API of OpenDR.
+   Noted that this export will not be the same as the JIT optimization model used for inference in Python API, but it will perform the same.

-5. inference_tutorial.ipynb: A simple tutorial in jupyter for using the Nanodet tool for inference.
+6. inference_tutorial.ipynb: A simple tutorial in jupyter for using the Nanodet tool for inference.